 - Launched the Inquiry into hate in the pandemic-the only independent inquiry of its kind in the world-examining hate in our communities during the COVID-19 pandemic, including: - Conducting an online survey into experiences of hate that heard from more than 2500+ people - Working with 15 community liaison organizations to help reach communities impacted by hate incidents to participate in the Inquiry - Gathering 10 Knowledge Holders to hold an opening ceremony for the Inquiry that grounded our process in community needs and voices - Hearing from over 100 participants in our Inquiry hearings, representing more than 60+ organizations - Developed 'Hate Speech Q&A' guidance, designed to help people better understand human rights law as it applies to hate.
-Along with "Top 5 things B.C.'s Human Rights Commissioner wants you to know about hate speech, these resources have been viewed more than 2000+ times - Spoke about institutional racism and hate to lawyers across B.C. in a session titled 'Confronting racism in the criminal justice system", reaching nearly 500 people - Partnered with the BC Association of Broadcasters to launch a province wide anti-hate campaign for tv, radio and print called Never Accept Hate (#NAH).
+Along with "Top 5 things B.C.'s Human Rights Commissioner wants you to know about hate speech, these resources have been viewed more than 2000+ times - Spoke about institutional racism and hate to lawyers across B.C. in a session titled 'Confronting racism in the criminal justice system', reaching nearly 500 people - Partnered with the BC Association of Broadcasters to launch a province wide anti-hate campaign for tv, radio and print called Never Accept Hate (#NAH).
 The campaign will run for a year all across British Columbia and leverage private sector partnerships to achieve more than \$2.5 million in advertising visibility

-- More than one-in-four British Columbians (26%) witnessed hate incidents during the pandemic -including 50% of those aged 18-to-241 - About one-in-six (16%) have been affected by hate incidents directed at their community during the pandemic-including 29% of respondents of East Asian origin and 32% of respondents of Southeast Asian descent2 - Almost one-in-ten British Columbians (9%) directly experienced a hate incident during the pandemic-including 20% of Indigenous respondents and 15% of East Asian respondents 3
+- pandemic -- including 50% of those aged 18-to-241 - during the pandemic-including 29% of respondents of East Asian origin and 32% of respondents of Southeast Asian descent2 - hate-incidents-since-start-of-pandemic/ 2 IBID - 3 IBID.

+• More than one-in-four British Columbians (26%) witnessed hate incidents during the